1970s White Onyx Table Lamp

 Manufacturer: Massive, Kontich and Wommelgem, Belgium – attributed.

-Other versions: This 1970s white onyx table lamp was made in some varieties, several different colours of onyx were used.
+Other versions: This 1970s white onyx table lamp was made in some varieties.
+Several different colours of onyx were used.
 Also lamps with marble exists.
 The lampshade of this lamp is not original.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.

 In the 1980s Massive became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.